 TIP: If you don’t have a website yet, or if you need a revamp, don’t stress.
-Constant Contact has a free website builder that can get you online in minutes.
+Constant Contact has a website builder that can get you online in minutes.
 It’s A.I.-powered, so you pretty much just need to share information about your business or organization and the website builder turns it into a stylish, functional, and mobile-responsive website.

 The importance of being mobile-friendly